 Summer holidays and activities can still be enjoyable without alcohol.
 In fact, drinking during the summer can be dangerous because it dehydrates and can make heat illness more likely.
 Therefore, choose sober activities to stay healthier, hydrated, and happier.
 Plus, these activities fit well with the recommendations of relapse prevention therapy programs to protect sobriety after leaving a rehab center.
-At Baltimore Detox Center, our relapse prevention therapy can help people remain on the road to recovery without the influence of alcohol.
+At Baltimore Detox Center, our relapse prevention therapy and alumni program can help people remain on the road to recovery without the influence of alcohol.

 Sober Activities at Home